Professor Jenny Pearce, OBE

 - Thom, B., Sales, R., and Pearce, J (Eds) (2007) 'Growing up with risk' Policy Press

 - Pearce, J.J. with Williams, M and Galvin, C (2002) It's Someone Taking a Part of You: a study of young women and sexual exploitation London: The National Children's Bureau.
 ISBN 1-900990-83-0

 Book Chapters (selected)

-- Pearce, J and Coy M (2018 in press) ‘Child Sexual Exploitation and Consent to sexual activity: a developmental and context driven approach’ in Shaw, M and Bailey, S Family Justice: a developmental perspective, The Royal College of Psychiatrists, London
+- Pearce, J and Coy M (2019) ‘Child Sexual Exploitation and Consent to sexual activity: a developmental and context driven approach’ in Shaw, M and Bailey, S Family Justice: a developmental perspective, The Royal College of Psychiatrists, London

 - Pearce, J (2017) Consent to sexual activity, child sexual exploitation and abuse: are international guidelines protecting children?
 In Dolan, P and Frost, N ‘The Handbook of Global Child Welfare’ Routledge, London: 153-165

 - Pearce, J (2017) ‘Commercial sexual exploitation of children’ in Sanders, T (ed) The Oxford Handbook of Sex Offices and Sex Offenders University Press, New York City : 163-183

 - Firmin, C and Pearce, J (2016) ‘The Effects on Black Children and Young People living in Gang –affected neighbourhoods’ in Bernard, C and Phulwati Harris, P Safeguarding Black Children : Good Practice in Child Protection London: Jessica Kingsley: 76-92